adventuregamestudio/ags-manual-source/Globalfunctions_Message.md

 variables define the co-ordinates of the upper-left corner of the window.

+If a *negative* value is passed as either X or Y coordinate, then the text will be instead centered on the respective axis.

 The WIDTH variable defines the maximum width of the window.
 The height is then automatically calculated so that the message fits into the window.